-Traveling tips you definitely need when you are traveling with a toddler and a lap child
+Things you must know when you are traveling with a toddler and a lap child

 1. Consider getting a seat for your lap child

-If you are traveling alone without any help then this would be a sanity saver.
+- If you are traveling alone without any help.

 2. Do not overpack

-Do not try to get everything in your carry on just with an idea what IF you need it while on the plan except a few items that you have to have for
+Do not try to pack everything in your carry-on bag just because you might need it on the plane.

 3. Take kids necessities in your carry on

-Moreover, you must take your kid’s favorite blanket or stuff toy along.
+Also, do not forget to take your kid’s favorite blanket or stuffed toy along.

 4. Stroller for two

-This one is a must-have.
-You need a stroller even you are traveling alone or with your husband
+You need a stroller whether you are traveling alone or with your partner.

 5. Stay hands-free

-This one is really important.
-When you are traveling with small kids, and you have a stroller too, then make sure you do not have a strolling carry on.
-Get a backpack.
-A good size backpack is a convenient travel gear.
+While you are traveling with small kids, and you have to have a stroller.
+For that reason, skip a strolling carry on.
+A reasonably sized backpack is a convenient travel gear.

-A small Crossbody bag for easy access for passports or boarding passes and your cell-phone.
+You may want to wear a compact Crossbody bag for easy access to passports or boarding passes, and your cell phone.

-You can put basic necessities in your backpack, like milk bottles, baby food, diapers, wipes, a few toys, tablets, and an extra outfit depends on your flight.
+You can take basic necessities in your backpack, like milk bottles, baby food, diapers, wipes, a few toys, tablets, and an extra outfit, depending on the duration of your flight.

-Diapers, diaper sacks, changing sheet and wipes has to be packed in a separate ziplock bag or transparent travel bags.
+Diapers, diaper sacks, changing sheets, and wipes have to be packed in a separate ziplock bag or transparent travel bag.
 It would be easy for you to take them out

 6. Baby food and milk

-For toddlers, you can have packaged food on the plane, like, apple sauce, baby food jars, or snacks.
-Moreover, put all baby food, formula, water, milk, in a clear bag and put those in a tray before a security check to avoid any hassle or delay.
+For toddlers, you can take packaged food on the plane, like, apple sauce, baby food jars, or snacks.
+Pack all baby food, formula, water, milk, in a clear bag, and take it out before the TSA security check.

 7. Travel with minimalism

-Do not just keep everything.
-Be selective in choosing what you need to take with you even in your luggage.
-Plan outfits for each day, however, you need to have a few extra outfits for your kid in case of blowouts or spillovers.
+Again, please try not to take everything with you.
+Be selective and choose wisely what you need to take in your check-in luggage and carry-on bags.
+Plan your family’s outfits for each day, however, you need to have a few extra outfits for your kid in case of blowouts, leaks, or spillovers.

-Else you can have your toiletries in travel size to avoid weight issues.
-If you want to travel – travel light.
+Try to take toiletries in travel size to avoid weight issues so you can travel light.

 8. Favorite toys

-You need to keep your kids’ favorite toys for a plane ride.
-Just a friendly reminder, it would not a good idea to get really small toys which are hard to pick up whenever they fall down.
+You need to take your kids’ favorite toy on the plane.
+Just a friendly reminder, it would not be a good idea to bring small toys on the plane, they are hard to pick up as they keep falling.

-Be prepared to bend down back and forth to pick your toddlers toys with a baby already in a lap.
-Choose toys wisely.
+Be prepared to bend down back and forth picking your toddler’s toys, with a baby in your lap.
+I would advise choosing kids’ toys wisely.

 9. If you are a breastfeeding mom

-For breastfeeding moms, take a window seat, chances are you might get a little privacy to feed your baby depending on your comfort level on the plane.
-Breastfeeding babies could get more fussy while on the go if they get really hungry or just wants to snooze.
+For breastfeeding moms, take a window seat.
+You might need a little privacy to feed your baby, depending on your comfort level on the plane.
+Breastfed babies could get more fussy on-the-go.

 10. Adjust seating with a lap child and a toddler